Hospital Negligence and Malpractice Cause of Action

 Many local hospitals throughout West Virginia and the country have merged to form large corporate businesses.
 Although this trend reduces health care costs, it may limit the professional relationships between staff and patients if detached executives make important decisions and facilities focus more on profits than care.
 As the healthcare system changes, some patients may become numbers instead of individuals in need of compassion and assistance.

-The Calwell Practice, LC accepts challenging personal injury, medical malpractice, wrongful death and class action claims naming medical professionals, hospitals and insurance companies as defendants.
+Calwell Luce diTrapano PLLC, LC accepts challenging personal injury, medical malpractice, wrongful death and class action claims naming medical professionals, hospitals and insurance companies as defendants.
 Our experience gives us the power and conviction to stand up to doctors and their insurance companies if they have caused our clients harm.

 Under the concept of respondeat superior, employers are liable for the acts of their workers acting within the scope of their employment.
 Respondeat superior allows you to pursue a medical malpractice claim against a hospital or clinic when its nurses, doctors or other staff injure you.